Rapid-Application-Development-JS/Gesture/README.md

 The object event has fields specific for the `fling` gesture: `speedX` and `speedX`; they show the speed of the moving finger in pixel/ms.

 ####pan
-A `pan` gesture happens when a user puts finger on the screen and keep contact as moves it around.
+A `pan` gesture happens when the user touches the screen with a finger and keeps contact while moving the finger around.
 ```javascript
 $div.addEventListener(gesture.GESTURE_EVENTS.pan, function (event) {
    switch (event.action) {